 Graveyards Full of Boys Who Wore the Crown

 Several parts of the story significantly hinder the book.
-Primarily, Warden is unlikable at a subatomic level, which makes it difficult for many readers to care about his concerns.
+Primarily, Warden is unlikable at a subatomic level, making it difficult for many readers to care about his concerns.
 His actions as a drug dealer, manipulator and all-around thug are largely forgivable; the real problem is that he rarely aspires to anything more.
 For instance, in Joe Abercrombie’s novels even characters as ruthless or depraved as Logan Ninefingers, Caul Shivers, and Nicomo Cosca aspire to be better than they are, even if the means by which they try to make themselves better often backfire.
 It is only in the few instances where Warden puts the needs of others ahead of himself does he seem worth following.
 Similarly, his abrasiveness becomes tiring.
 Because he is so aggressive in his tough guy persona, remarks that would sound witty coming from Sam Spade or Philip Marlowe come across as insulting or even like a caricature.
 Warden overshoots and finds himself in the over the top company of Mike Hammer.
 His caustic personality coupled with his general lack of positive ambition doesn’t leave many handholds to give a reader purchase.

 Another problem comes from the plot.
 Low Town and Tomorrow, the Killing also had complicated plots, having more in common with noir detective novels than high fantasy.
 While the resolution of the previous novels may not always have been satisfactory, they had a line of logic the reader could follow as Warden delved deeper into the problems.
 She Who Waits abandons one plot about rival narcotics gangs that Warden is setting up in favor of a convoluted espionage plot that has been in the background.
 The shift widens the scope of the novel and not necessarily for the better.
 Warden goes from neighborhood crime kingpin to manipulator of international politics too quickly, especially because the story is at it most satisfying when Warden is matching wits and weapons with Crowley, Egmont, Uriel, or Toussaint.